 Decision making elements.

 The stability and plyometric elements can be done before any workout or training session, the strengthening work should be done at least 1-2x a week.
-Obviously the more the athlete does, the greater the protective effect there will be, if its only done once every 2-3 weeks there will be little protective effect.
+Obviously the greater the amount and frequency the athlete does all of the above, the greater the protective effect there will be (ref), if its only done once every 2-3 weeks there will be little protective effect.

 These are really the only options available, as I have previously mentioned there is no magic rub/click/stretch/pill/lotion etc that has any effect at reducing injury risk, it is down to the athlete (and coach) to put in the effort.